Art EducationTo be successful, artists and teachers must draw upon creativity, passion, and a commitment to excellence in their chosen craft.

 As the only free-standing public college of art and design in the country, MassArt advocates for access to and equity in art and art education.
 The art education department nurtures students in developing contemporary and historical understandings of the theories and practices of learning, art, and teaching.
 Because these areas interact and inform one another in dynamic, often messy ways, the faculty challenges students to become reflective, resourceful, socially-committed artist-educators.
 Students develop understanding of the interdependence among these practices in coursework and urban contexts through our community partnerships, internships, and field-based experiences.
 Our graduates, then, exemplify the interdependent roles of the contemporary artist-educator.

-Students can choose from five possible programs:
+Students can choose from four possible programs:

 - Art teacher education provides a broad, generalist education in studio work and eligibility for state licensure to teach in the visual arts